Who we serve

 What this costs, and where the leverage is

 CPL swings with the calendar.
-For reference, our senior-market book runs about $7.40 CPL across roughly 48,210 leads in the trailing twelve months and 17 live campaigns — Medicare MA leads usually price higher during AEP because every agency is bidding the same audience.
+For reference, we run our own senior-market lead book, so we read CPL as operators, not resellers.
+Medicare MA leads usually price higher during AEP because every agency is bidding the same audience.

 But CPL is the vanity number.
 The metric that pays you is cost per enrolled member, and that’s won on the back end: speed-to-lead, a script that completes the Scope of Appointment, and a funnel that doesn’t leak.
 That’s the same conversion discipline behind our final-expense lead operation, which is where our paid-social playbook was hardened.